Agency for Healthcare Research and Quality: A Profile

 What are AHRQ’s areas of focus?

-- There aren’t enough specialists to treat everyone who needs care, especially in rural and underserved communities.
-AHRQ funded an innovative model, called Project ECHO, for training and supporting primary care clinicians in rural communities to provide specialized care for their patients.
+- There aren't enough specialists to treat everyone who needs care, especially in rural and underserved communities.
+AHRQ funded an innovative model, called Project ECHO (Extension for Community Healthcare Outcomes), for training and supporting primary care clinicians in rural communities to provide specialized care for their patients.
 This model has flourished, receiving ongoing funding from the State of New Mexico, spreading to other States, and expanding from its initial focus on hepatitis C into new clinical areas, including mental health and substance abuse, and HIV.
 It has also been adopted by the Veterans Health Administration as a tool for expanding access to high-quality care for veterans across the country.

-- Through a series of research grants, AHRQ funded the development of Project RED, a structured protocol and suite of implementation tools that helps hospitals rework their discharge processes to reduce readmissions by determining patients’ needs and carefully designing and communicating discharge plans.
-Hospitals using these tools have seen a 30 percent reduction in hospital readmissions.
+- AHRQ's Re-Engineered Discharge (RED) is a structured protocol and suite of implementation tools that helps hospitals rework their discharge processes to reduce readmissions by determining patients' needs and carefully designing and communicating discharge plans.
+Hospitals using these tools have seen a 30 percent reduction in hospital readmissions and emergency rooms visits.

-- AHRQ is studying how high-performing health care systems promote evidence-based practices.
+- AHRQ recently funded three Centers of Excellence to study how high-performing health care systems promote evidence-based practices in delivering care.
 Health systems in the United States vary tremendously in their ability to produce outcomes that patients care about, such as those for cardiovascular risk factors.
 However, we know very little about which systems are doing a good job, or about how those systems are achieving superior outcomes.
 The AHRQ project will help close this research gap and produce information that can be used by health systems throughout the United States to improve patient outcomes.

 - AHRQ creates materials to teach and train health care systems and professionals to put the results of research into practice.